-Our Honduras El Socorro Microlot is a special lot of coffee from four farming residents of the El Socorro de la Peñita community in Montecillos, Honduras.
+Our Honduras El Socorro Microlot is a special lot of coffee from four farming residents of the El Socorro de la Peñita community located just outside of Siguatepeque, Honduras.
 Although it is sourced from our longtime partner, Kingdom Growers, the profile could not be any different—a sweet aroma, more chocolatey overtones, milder acid, and a creamy body.
 We liken it to a vanilla-chocolate shake!
 It is a selection of Catuai, IHCAFE 90 and Lempira grown in family plots at 4,593 ft elevation, washed and dried on raised beds.
 Sustainable growing techniques, precision pruning and fertilization cycles, coupled with highly organized plots of individual varieties ensure that each coffee type is produced for quality, separated and easily identifiable up until it’s ready for export.
 All cherries are handpicked and centrally processed.

 Two of the four El Socorro Microlot growers are represented by the father and son team, Miguel and Rigoberto Sandoval.
 Miguel is a strong pillar to his growing community, a natural leader and one of the elder members of the group.
 He works with his sons, cultivating their coffee on the family farm with each child assigned a different section to oversee.
 Unlike the other growers in this lot, their plots still hold a portion of Catui varieties.

 Omar Amilcar Lopez (known affectionately as ‘Mito’) is a 2nd generation farmer, and son of one of the village’s founding members.
 Mito is a strong partner in the Kingdom Growers coop, and an outspoken champion in his emphasis on quality and its importance to his neighboring community.